arkanide1/bash-file-searcher/README.md

 # search for a specific string within files
-This script is a Bash script designed to search for files with a specific extension in a given directory and then search for a specific string within those files.
+This script is a Bash script designed to search for a specific string within files in a given directory

 ## Installation